nikogura/keymaster/README.md

 Developers on one Team can also request access to Secrets owned by another Team simply by creating a Role which contains that Secret.
 This is a deliberate design feature.
 It is also something that could absolutely be used by evil.

 Permission to use Secrets from another Team is controlled by Code Review on the repo containing the config files.
 How ever good/bad that's handled will determine how 'safe' cross team secrets access really is.

-Managed Secrets then is basically a yaml interface for machine access to Vault.

 ## Capabilities